cambridge-cares/TheWorldAvatar/Agents/ZeoliteAgent/README.md

   otherwise leave blank..
   Such file must contain one line: `username:password`.
 See example in `blazedev.auth`.

-Now the entire KG can be generated and uploaded by a single command:
+Now the entire KG can be generated and uploaded to the Blazegraph server by a single command:

 `(<venv_name>) $ ontozeo.bat`